Exabyte-io/rewotes/README.md

 TOTAL: ~2 weeks tentative

-# Contact info
+## Contact info

-With any questions about this repository or our hiring process in general please contact us at info@exabyte.io.
+With any questions about this repository or our hiring process please contact us at info@exabyte.io.

-© 2018 Exabyte Inc.
+© 2020 Exabyte Inc.